Original location: Earth, solar system, milky way, somewhere in space

 First, the “Miniature”.

 As I fell into the paint-filled cauldron of obsessive miniature-philia, I’ve pretty much turned my favorite obsession into my job.
-So I dropped out of the physical science studies to mess around with my little guys all day long, neglectfully installed myself in my workshop, a paintbrush in my mouth and my pants all stained with paint.
+So I dropped out of the studies to mess around with my little guys all day long, neglectfully installed myself in my workshop, a paintbrush in my mouth and my pants all stained with paint.
 20 years later, my parents have proven their consistency through their resignation

 Then the travels.